 As required by A.R.S.
 42-13101(B)(1), the assessor must obtain and analyze leases from each specific agricultural productivity zone for a period of five years in order to obtain sufficient data to calculate the average annual net cash rental.
 The average annual net cash rental is used as the income component to be capitalized for the valuation of agricultural land in each zone.
-The most common units of comparison used with the average annual net cash rental are per acre and per animal unit.

 After the analysis of individual leases, the assessor should compile the individual lease data to calculate the five-year average annual net cash rental.
+The following section provides examples of this process.